jakop345/cloudron-box/docs/references/api.md

     cert: <string>,                  // pem encoded TLS cert
     key: <string>,                   // pem encoded TLS key
     memoryLimit: <number>,           // memory constraint in bytes
-    altDomain: <string>              // alternate domain from which this app can be reached }
+    altDomain: <string>,             // alternate domain from which this app can be reached
+    xFrameOptions: <string>          // set X-Frame-Options header, to control app embedding in other pages }
 ```